Dachshund Traits You Need To Know

 AKC Breed Popularity Ranking

 The Dachshund is a breed that has consistently ranked high in the American Kennel Club's (AKC) popularity ranking.
-Known for their unique long and low-slung bodies, these spunky little dogs have captured the hearts of many dog owners.

 Dachshund Traits - The Breed Standard